Death of a student: in the event of the death of a student these guidelines outline the procedures to be followed.

 - the HEA flexible learning guide for staff.

-Funding issues: the UPSU Student Advice Centre have specialist advisors who can help with issues including fees, loans, grants, bursaries and the National Scholarship Programme.
+Funding issues: The university provides information on Fees and Funding and on Scholarships and Bursaries.
+Further advice can be obtained from the UPSU Student Advice Centre have specialist advisors who can help with issues including fees, loans, grants, bursaries and the National Scholarship Programme.
 Email email@example.com or call +44 1752 588373.

 Graduation: the graduation webpages provide all the information about graduation